CDCgov/prime-reportstream/prime-router/docs/schema_documentation/upload-covid-19.md

 **Documentation**:

-User does not need to fill this in.
+User does not need to include this column.
 Default to 'yr' if not specified.

 ---